-- Drilling confirmed proof of concept that licences are in the right lithology confirming Congo-style mineralisation. - 4 diamond drill holes completed at the Turaco target for 1,297.1m. - A 772.3m deep diamond drill hole completed over the Ikatu on an Audio Magneto Telluric ("AMT") generated target.
+• Drilling confirmed proof of concept that licences are in the right lithology confirming Congo-style mineralisation

+- 4 diamond drill holes completed at the Turaco target for 1,297.1m. - A 772.3m deep diamond drill hole completed over the Ikatu on an Audio Magneto Telluric ("AMT") generated target.
 Awaiting results. - 9 reverse circulation ("RC") holes drilled at the Chipopa target for a total of 780m.
-Awaiting results. - During the course of the programme FQM confirmed their intention to exercise their option as reported on 16 February 2024. - The parties have met and agreed an appropriate ground relinquishment strategy consistent with licence renewal required later in 2024 together with an aggressive exploration programme.
+Awaiting results. - During the course of the programme FQM confirmed their intention to exercise their option as reported on 16 February 2024. - The parties have met and agreed an appropriate ground relinquishment strategy consistent with licence renewal required in 2024.